Kingxukai/linux/Documentation/hwmon/sysfs-interface.rst

 				RO

-Also see the Alarms section for status flags associated with power readings.
+Also see the woke Alarms section for status flags associated with power readings.

 ******
 Energy